Thursday

 July 1964 – Natasha is seen messing around with a Roman Polanski type in Amazing Adventures #2.
 Clearly, names were changed to protect the not-so-innocent.
 She mentions knowing Jackie Kennedy in the previous issue.

 September 1964 – Natasha is captured in Captain Marvel #12.
-The Mad Thinker is not revealed as her captor until her next appearance.
+The Mad Thinker is not revealed as her captor until her next appearance in Avengers #63.

 December 1964 – The Christmas Eve story in Amazing Adventures #5 was one of the best Black Widow stories ever published.
 I first read it in the oversized Giant Superhero Holiday Grab-Bag from 1974.
 Kudos to Roy Thomas, Gene Colan, and Bill Everett.